 Volume has been extensively researched, however there is a lot of noise and difficulty when trying to get volume recommendations.
 Consequently, I’ll briefly discuss some of the difficulties with research, then look at general observations from the research, and then look at what the actual research says.
 If you want to skip this bit, I’d suggest jumping to the “meta-analysis” section instead, or the “Recommendations” section.

-The majority of research articles compares differences between doing 3 sets of an exercise versus 1 set of an exercise, comparing both hypertrophy increases and strength increases.
-However, the training program participants are on generally differs significantly.
-For example, Bottaro et al. (2010) had participants train twice per week, each session having one exercise for the upper body and one per lower body, with some participants performing 3 sets, the other performing 1 set.
+A majority of studies compare the effects of performing 3 sets versus 1 set of an exercise, analysing both hypertrophy and strength outcomes.
+However, the training protocols vary significantly between studies.
+For example, Bottaro et al. (2010) had participants train twice per week, performing just one upper-body and one lower-body exercise per session, with some participants assigned 3 sets and others 1 set.

 The actual research

-Robbins et al. (2012) – Three groups of participants perform 1 set, 4 sets or 8 sets.
-The study only lasted 6 weeks.
-All participants were untrained men.
-They concluded that their research “provides support for the notion that high volumes, as compared with low volumes, are superior with respect to strength development.
+- Robbins et al. (2012) – Untrained men trained for 6 weeks, performing 1, 4, or 8 sets.
+Researchers concluded their research “provides support for the notion that high volumes, as compared with low volumes, are superior with respect to strength development.
 It is possible that higher volumes are associated with relatively greater central and peripheral adaptation.”

-Sooneste et al. (2013) – Participants did three sets of curls with one arm and one set with another arm twice per week.
-The three set group experienced significantly greater hypertrophy.
+- Sooneste et al. (2013) – Participants performed three sets of curls with one arm and one set with the other, twice per week.
+The arm trained with three sets experienced significantly greater hypertrophy.

 Meta-analysis

 There has been a few meta-analysis into volume (meta-analysis being a study that examines previous literature on a topic and draws conclusions based on this).
-There are two that stood out – Shoenfeld et al.’s (2017) meta-analysis and Ralston et al.’s (2017) meta-analysis.
+Two particularly notable ones are Schoenfeld et al. (2017) and Ralston et al. (2017).

-Shoenfeld et al. (2017) looked at past research into volume and attempted to determine whether there was a dose-response effect of volume (whether increase levels of volume causes increased strength/hypertrophy gains) and how many sets per week should be performed to achieve greater hypertrophy results.
+Shoenfeld et al. (2017) reviewed past research to determine whether there was a dose-response effect of volume (whether increased levels of volume causes increased strength/hypertrophy gains) and how many sets per week should be performed to achieve greater hypertrophy results.

 Other Considerations